OpossumTS/opossumts-wiki/en/bots-and-automation/ranking-and-activity.md

 Even level up increases your talk power, meaning you'll get sorted higher in the channel.
 Also, there are some special perks awarded every 5 levels.

-{spoiler: Level 5}With Level 5 you're now able to move Music Bots to your own channel and enjoy some music!
+{spoiler: Level 5}With Level 5 you're now able to move Music Bots to your own channel and enjoy some music!{/spoiler}
 {spoiler: Level 10}At Level 10 you gain the ability to create complaints via TeamSpeak.
-Our Staff will instantly be notified to help you whenever someone is bugging you.
+Our Staff will instantly be notified to help you whenever someone is bugging you.{/spoiler}
 {spoiler: Level 15}Once you've reached Level 15, you're seen as a thrustworthy member of our community.
-You may now move new users to get your friends to you if they first connect.
+You may now move new users to get your friends to you if they first connect.{/spoiler}
-{spoiler: Level 20}Level 20 rewards you with one month of free Premium & gain the ability to whisper.
+{spoiler: Level 20}Level 20 rewards you with one month of free Premium & gain the ability to whisper.{/spoiler}
 {spoiler: Level 25}1000 Points for free.
-That's it :)
+That's it :){/spoiler}
-{spoiler: Level 30}A Teee for Freeee 🎁
+{spoiler: Level 30}A Teee for Freeee 🎁{/spoiler}

 In case of misuse of these rights they will be removed!
 Trying to improve your rank by fraud such as continuous send is punished with permanent exclusion from the ranking.